nakropin/TearOffCalender/README.md

 run svgmockdatagenerator.py

 # use
-insert all pictures that shall appear in the calendar in the "img"-folder in svg-format. adjust the makeFileList function according to your needs. right now the function is set up to handle 4 images per letter of the alphabet with following naming convention: "a-1.svg". also place first and last image in folder "imgfirstlast" and name the img that shall appear first "first.svg" and the last img "last.svg".
+insert all pictures that shall appear in the calendar in the "img"-folder in svg-format. adjust the makeFileList function according to your needs. right now the function is set up to handle 4 images per letter of the alphabet with following naming convention: "[a-z]-[1-4].svg", e.g. "a-1.svg". also place first and last image in folder "imgfirstlast" and name the img that shall appear first "first.svg" and the last img "last.svg".